Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-19-baptisms.md

 A commentator gave their opinion from in front of a green-screen depiction of the New York skyline.

 "*Have we REALLY exhausted all of the options here? 'cause as far as I can tell the situation on Cimbrean went from A-Okay to Apocalypse overnight.
-Where's the in-depth investigation, the planning?*" He raised his voice to shout over the interrupting objections of his opposite number "*I don't believe that a whole planet is so fragile that we can write it off the second some hiker takes a...a comfort stop in the woods!*"
+Where's the in-depth investigation, the planning?*" He raised his voice to shout over the interrupting objections of his opposite number "*I don't believe that a whole planet is so fragile that we can write it off the second some hiker takes a... a comfort stop in the woods!*"

 Screen time was then given to the person who had tried to interrupt him.